zhanglu295/MMI/README.md

-# This package including the six Matlab scripts to implement MMI (Multimodal Mutual Information) and MDI (Multimodal Direct Information)
+# Six scripts to calculate MMI (Multimodal Mutual Information) and MDI (Multimodal Direct Information)

 ## 1. dynamicprogramming.m is used for clustering the expression profiles for each gene into clusters by dynamic programming.
 Parameters: